 That's what we expected.
 What happened in the background is the following.
 The parser created the parse tree (this time the parts of the original parse tree are highlighted because the base of operations is the rule action for update rules).

 '''

 UPDATE shoelace_data SET sl_avail = 6

 FROM shoelace_data shoelace_data

-WHERE bpchareq(shoelace_data.sl_name, 'sl7');
+WHERE bpchareq(shoelace_data.sl_name, 's17');

 '''

-There is a rule log_shoelace that is ON UPDATE with the rule qualification expression int4ne(NEW.sl_avail, OLD.sl_avail)
+There is a rule log_shoelace that is ON UPDATE with the rule qualification expression and one action

+'''

+int4ne(NEW.sl_avail, OLD.sl_avail)

+'''